-The new Dynamic Media Viewers extension for Experience Platform Launch, along with the recent release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Experience Platform Launch to use events and data specific for the Dynamic Media Viewers in their Experience Platform Launch configuration.
+The new Dynamic Media Viewers extension for Platform Launch and Dynamic Media Viewers 5.13, lets customers of Adobe Analytics and Platform Launch to use events and data specific for the Viewers in their Platform Launch configuration.

 This integration means that you can track usage of Dynamic Media Viewers on your website with Adobe Analytics.
-At the same time, you can use the events and data exposed by the viewers with any other Launch extension that comes from Adobe or a third-party.
+At the same time, you can use the events and data exposed by the viewers with any other Platform Launch extension that comes from Adobe or a third party.

-See Adobe extensions in the Experience Platform Launch User Guide to learn more about extensions.
+To learn more about extensions, see Adobe extensions in the Experience Platform Launch User Guide.

-The primary use case for the integration with Experience Platform Launch are customers who use both AEM Assets and AEM Sites.
-In such scenarios, you can setup a standard integration between your AEM author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
+The primary use case for the integration with Experience Platform Launch is customers who use both Experience Manager Assets and Experience Manager Sites.
+In such scenarios, you can set up a standard integration between your Experience Manager author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
 After that, any Dynamic Media WCM component added to a Sites page will track data and events from viewers.

 The integration takes advantage of two separate and independent types of Dynamic Media Viewers tracking: Adobe Analytics and Adobe Analytics for Audio and Video.

 Adobe Analytics lets you track actions that are performed by the end user when they interact with Dynamic Media Viewers on your website.
 Adobe Analytics also lets you track viewer-specific data.
-For example, you can track and record view load events along with the asset name, any zoom actions that occurred, video play actions, and so on.
+For example, you can track and record view load events along with the asset name, any zoom actions that occurred, and video play actions.